 Climate change is not a distant disaster.
 Caused by the burning of fossil fuels such as coal and natural gas, unsustainable agricultural practices, the destruction of forests, and excessive levels of consumption, the effects of climate change are now unmistakable in the United States, and even more so in the developing world.
 We are witnessing increased temperatures, more severe hurricanes, extended droughts, changes in agricultural patterns leading to food scarcity, loss of biodiversity, melting glaciers and rising sea levels, public health epidemics, and forced migration.
 These adverse impacts of global warming are disproportionately borne by communities of color and low-income communities in the United States and around the world.
 Thus, the Rachel Carson Council works to build strong links between traditional environmental organizing, national advocacy, and the climate justice movement, which has led the effort to underscore that communities and countries exploited through racial and economic inequality are the most vulnerable to climate change.
 The Rachel Carson Council aims to support and join the mobilization of communities most affected by climate change and to work to reduce income inequality by advocating for the creation of jobs in clean energy, sustainable agriculture, and energy efficiency.
-See our forthcoming publication, The Atlantic Coast Pipeline: Fracking, Environmental Justice, and Civic Action, which will be distributed in Fall 2017.
+See our publication, Blast Zone: Natural Gas and the Atlantic Coast Pipeline — Causes, Consequences and Civic Action

 Food, at its purest, connects humans to the natural world natural world.
 Unfortunately, the industrial scale of meat production and agriculture gives us the impression that we as consumers are far removed from production.
 Concentrated Animal Feeding Operations (CAFOs), corn and soy monocultures, subsidies, and unfair labor contracts become invisible, or too removed to seem worrisome.